MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/groups-naming-policy.md

 If an Office 365 connected group was created before the naming policy is in place, the group name will not automatically follow the naming policies.
 When a user edits the group name, they will be prompted to add the prefix and suffix.

-If the naming policy includes characters that can't be in Yammer group names, only Office 365 admins will be able to create a connected group in Yammer.
+If the naming policy includes characters that can't be in Yammer group names, only admins will be able to create a connected group in Yammer.

 ## StaffHub